nicodes-dev/fem-result-summary-component/README.md

 ### Built with

 - Semantic HTML5 markup
-- CSS custom properties
 - Flexbox
 - CSS Grid
 - Mobile-first workflow
 - [Tailwindcss](https://tailwindcss.com/) - CSS framework

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources

 - [transitioning gradients](https://keithjgrant.com/posts/2017/07/transitioning-gradients/) - Since there isn't a direct way of adding transitions on gradient backgrounds, this taught me a way of adding transition on my hover state.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author